How do I become a Share Fisherman?

 Apprenticeship

-South Devon College, based in Paignton, has recently launched its ground-breaking Fisher Apprenticeship.
-Working alongside regional employers the apprenticeship will train the next generation to sustainably harvest fish and shellfish as well as learn about fishing methods.”
+South Devon College, based in Paignton, is now recruiting its third group of fishers to its ground-breaking Fisher Apprenticeship.
+Working alongside regional employers the apprenticeship is training the next generation to sustainably harvest fish and shellfish as well as learn about fishing methods.

 The broad purpose of the Fisher Apprenticeship is to sustainably harvest fish and shellfish and to train the next generation of this industry.
 Fishing methods range from static gears such as shellfish pots through to modern, selective, high-tech trawl equipment.
 A fisher works as part of a team, both onshore and at sea.
 They are involved in the entire end-to-end process, through to transporting the catch to market to enable it to be sold.
 They set up the fishing gear and fit it to a boat and watch-keep on a navigational passage to and from fishing grounds.
 They deploy and retrieve gear and catch, process, store and land the fish (or shellfish).